Why Test for Recent Cannabis Use?

 We have had the opportunity to talk with many employers over the years and here are comments from a couple of those conversations:

 “I don’t care what they do on a Friday or Saturday night, but I do care about whether they’re impaired before they operate safety-sensitive equipment.” ~ Wholesaler

 “I imagine 20-30% of the workforce likely has THC in their system.
 I am fine with it as long as it’s from last weekend and not from smoking in the car at lunch.” ~ Manufacturer

-The windows of detection for THC in oral fluid, urine, and hair extend for days, weeks and months after impairment subsides, which makes them less useful now that marijuana is legal.
-Many employers are no longer just concerned with “if” someone used marijuana – they also need to know “when” it was used.
-They also understand that testing breath is the better way to determine “when” someone used marijuana.
-A marijuana breathalyzer that identifies THC in breath where it only remains for a few hours after smoking is the best indicator of very recent marijuana use – within the window of time when a person is most likely to be impaired.
+The windows of detection for THC in oral fluid, urine, and hair extend for days, weeks and months after impairment subsides, which makes them less useful now that cannabis is legal.
+Many employers are no longer just concerned with “if” someone used cannabis – they also need to know “when” it was used.
+They also understand that testing breath is the better way to determine “when” someone used cannabis.
+A cannabis breathalyzer that identifies THC in breath where it only remains for a few hours after smoking is the best indicator of very recent cannabis use – within the window of time when a person is most likely to be impaired.

-The HOUND® MARIJUANA BREATHALYZER is an objective indicator of whether an employee used marijuana recently.
-The Hound® solution provides employers with the information they really need now that many employees can legally use marijuana.
-The results from breath samples collected by the HOUND MARIJUANA BREATHALYZER will be negative for employees who used cannabis days, weeks, or months before the test, allowing employers to focus on the “when” – positive results from recent use within hours of the breath test.
+The HOUND® CANNABIS BREATHALYZER is an objective indicator of whether an employee used cannabis recently.
+The Hound solution provides employers with the information they really need now that many employees can legally use cannabis.
+The results from breath samples collected by the HOUND® CANNABIS BREATHALYZER will be negative for employees who used cannabis days, weeks, or months before the test, allowing employers to focus on the “when” – positive results from recent use within hours of the breath test.
 Focusing on recent use will allow employers to maintain safety while balancing fairness.